 A man who truly loves his wife will be a man who labors diligently to provide for his wife.
 The loving husband will be a hard working husband.
 This doesn’t mean that he will make lots of money; but it does mean that his priority is to “provide for his own” (1 Tim.
 5:8).
 He will work as many jobs as might be necessary in order to provide for his wife.
 Being a provider is something to which a loving husband must be committed.

-4. Serve Her in the Home.
+4. Take Care of Your Wife by Serving Her in the Home.

 I don’t know if it is possible for someone to hate folding laundry as much as I hate folding laundry.
 My soul has a holy (and, often, an unholy) hatred of it.
 However, when I recognize that my wife is tired from bearing my burdens, taking our kids to school, teaching one of our sons at home, doing the shopping, driving the boys to different events and caring for many, many, many other things in our home and lives, one of the most loving things that I can do for her is to fold the five laundry baskets full of clothes.
 Doing the laundry, cleaning the dishes, repairing things in the home, pressure washing the house, taking her car to get the oil changed, etc. are some of the very tangible ways that a godly husband can learn to love and serve his wife in the home.

-5. Praise Her in Public.
+5. Take Care of Your Wife by Praising Her in Public.

 One of the things that has not often been pointed out about Proverbs 31 is that it actually tells us quite a number of things about the godly husband—and does not speak merely about the godly wife.
 The godly husband is sitting at the gates of the city—as a leader in the community.
 He is working diligently for his wife and children.
 But, he is also doing something at the city gates.
 He is praising his wife for all of her qualities to the other leaders in the city.
 The Proverb concludes with these words: “Let her own works praise her in the gates” (Prov.
 31:31).
 A loving husband will sing the praises of his wife in public (unless she is adamant that she doesn’t like it when he does so!).